L'Auberge de Cendrillon

 L'Auberge de Cendrillon (French for Cinderella's Inn) is a restaurant located in Fantasyland in Disneyland Paris, which opened in 1992 with the park.
 It is themed to the Disney movie Cinderella.

-The Restaurant
+Design

-The restaurant is located beside Le Château de la Belle au Bois Dormant (Sleeping Beauty Castle), in an old French inn-like building, resembling Cinderella's Castle from the movie, complete with a fountain of the princess at the entrance, her pumpkin-shaped carriage, and even the tower where she is locked up most of the time.
+The restaurant is located beside Le Château de la Belle au Bois Dormant (Sleeping Beauty Castle), in an old French inn-like building, resembling Cinderella's Château from the movie, complete with a fountain of the princess at the entrance, her pumpkin-shaped carriage, and the tower where she is locked up most of the time.

 Along with the outside seating area in the garden, the building features five Renaissance-style rooms, all ornamented with pictures and tapestries depicting famous scenes from the movie.
 Here, guests can consume traditional French-inspired meals.

+The restaurant offers character dining and menus for special diets, including vegetarian, vegan and halal.